andrewdo25/Personal-Blog/content/post/chatGPT-prompts/index.md

 ---
 # Introduction

-Welcome to the "ChatGPT Prompts" repository!
+Welcome to the "ChatGPT Prompts"!
 This is a collection of prompt examples to be used with the ChatGPT model.

 The [ChatGPT](https://chat.openai.com/chat) model is a large language model trained by [OpenAI](https://openai.com) that is capable of generating human-like text.
 By providing it with a prompt, it can generate responses that continue the conversation or expand on the given prompt.